hanatos/vkdt/src/pipe/modules/svgf/readme.md

   input samples
 * `iter` number of a-trous wavelet iterations. zero switches off wavelet smoothing
 * `vis emit` this is a popular hack that tunes down the directly visible lights by some ev
+* `firefly` whether or not to filter out bright outlier pixels, fireflies. if you encounter blocky artifacts, switch this off

 ## connectors